awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the tag attached to the principal making the request with the tag that you specify in the policy\.
 If the principal has more than one tag attached, the request context includes one `aws:PrincipalTag` key for each attached tag key\.
 + **Availability** – This key is included in the request context if the principal is using an IAM user with attached tags\.
 It is included for a principal using an IAM role with attached tags or [session tags](id_session-tags.md)\.
+Anonymous requests do not include this key\.
 + **Value type** – Single\-valued

 You can add custom attributes to a user or role in the form of a key\-value pair\.
 For more information about IAM tags, see [Tagging IAM resources](id_tags.md)\.
 You can use `aws:PrincipalTag` to [control access](access_iam-tags.md#access_iam-tags_control-principals) for AWS principals\.